Diaries and documents of John Dominic Palandri - Part 16

 Nov 8th '42

-Asked permission to speak with Staking M.O.
+to speak with Stalag M.O.

-re storing of invalid posts, and supplies, until collection of xxx
+supplies, and collection of xxx

-notes for Repatries
+notes for Repatries*]

 out.
 Football team was stopped at the last minute by phone call